 The Credit Facilities contain customary affirmative and negative covenants and restrictions typical for a financing of this type.
 Non-compliance with one or more of the covenants and restrictions could result in the full or partial principal balance of the Credit Facilities becoming immediately due and payable and termination of the commitments.
-As of and through September 30, 2022, we were in compliance with all of the covenants under the Credit Facilities.
-Furthermore, the Company believes it will be in compliance with the related financial covenants under these agreements for the next twelve months.
+As of and through December 31, 2022, we were in compliance with all of the covenants under the Credit Facilities.